DFE-Digital/vcf-sw-career-development-design-history/app/posts/alpha-phase/2022-05-24-setting-up-for-design.md

   - <a href="/documents/design-board-1.pdf" target="_blank">DfE service examples PDF (opens in new tab)</a>
   - <a href="/documents/design-board-2.pdf" target="_blank">DfE component examples PDF (opens in new tab)</a>
 - Design of basic templates (and import of personal ones)
-- Creation of <a href="https://vcf-sw-career-dev-prototype.herokuapp.com/basic-templates/content-card-examples" target="_blank">initial card components</a>
+- Creation of initial card components

 ## What happened next?